SethuRamanOmanakuttan/MemExplorer/README.md

 ### Execute the file

-Once you have completed all the previous steps, then all you need to do is go to the root folder and run
+Once you complete all the previous steps,  go to the root folder and run
 ```
  npm start
 ```
-If you have Multiple networks given in your config.json, you can run multiple instences of the program in seperate terminals, each accessing the nodes in seperate networks.
+If you have multiple networks given in your config.json, you can run multiple instences of the program in seperate terminals, each accessing the nodes belonging to seperate networks.

 ---